 The following pins depicting a cat and fishbowl were ALL MADE BY ONE COMPANY, Jonette Jewelry.
 I imagine every few years they felt they had to revamp this popular theme or give the consumer options within this theme.
 Each of these pins was available in different finishes and you can see the last one even has added color, definitely elevating the production cost.
 (I’m not even going to get started on the variety of cat and mouse jewelry because it’s too vast!)

 JONETTE JEWELRY CAT AND FISHBOWL PINS

+Next we have designs from two companies, Danecraft and Jonette Jewelry.
 I like to imagine a JJ design meeting: “Those jerks at Danecraft have a cool cat couple in a car??
 We’ll show them!”